MikielAgutu/typ-site/src/docs/usage/command-line.md

 # Command line

-First, ensure you have set up a Project correctly.
-See [Projects](./projects.md).
+Typ is accessed via a command line interface.
+You can use it with the Windows Command Prompt, PowerShell, bash, and so on.

-In a command line terminal, navigate to your Project directory and run `typ typeset`.
+There is currently only one command, `typeset`.

-Typ will use the files in the Project directory to create a book.
-The PDF for the book will be placed in the Project directory.
+Running `typ typeset` from a command line in a Project directory will cause Typ will use the files to create a book.